source-academy/language-directory/README.md

 This starts a development server and compiles the directory in watch mode (recompiling on any changes).

 The directory will be available at [`http://localhost:8125/directory.json`](http://localhost:8125/directory.json).
-On the Source Academy frontend, set the feature flag `langdir.url` to point to this location.
+On the Source Academy frontend, ensure the feature flag `directory.language.enable` is toggled to `true`, and set the flag `directory.language.url` to point to this location.